 , ostensibly to make up.
 To the shock of many, including Dave, Jerry smacked Andy (wearing a neck brace at the time) out of his chair; Andy responded with a barrage of obscenities.
 This would now be called a Worked Shoot

-, but most viewers had little, if any, idea of the concept then
+, as only Kaufman and Lawler knew what was going to happen, but most viewers had little, if any, idea of the concept then

 .
 By the end of '82, Andy was so unpopular that a viewer vote banished him from SNL